anexia-it/k8s-anexia-ccm/docs/source/features.rst

    If this annotation is not set, ``.spec.ipFamilies`` of the service is used instead, meaning a service internally being dual-stack is dual-stack externally, too.

+#. ``lbaas.anx.io/load-balancer-proxy-pass-hostname: <RFC 1123-valid hostname>``

+   Allows to set the hostname for a given service instead of its IP addresses.
+   This is necessary in order to support the PROXY protocol, which otherwise would be broken due to hairpinning of kube-proxy.

+   It can be set to any hostname that is valid according to `RFC 1123 <https://www.rfc-editor.org/rfc/rfc1123>`_.

 Load Balancer Discovery
 -----------------------